crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

   quay.io/minio/minio server /data --console-address ":9001"
 ```

-And let's create a bucket called `warehouse`, for this point a browser to
+Now let's create a bucket called `warehouse`, for this point a browser to
-`http://localhost:9001` , login with `minioadmin` / `minioadmin` , and click on
+`http://localhost:9001`, log in with `minioadmin`/`minioadmin`, click
-"Create bucket", enter "warehouse", and click again on "Create bucket".
+"Create bucket", name it `warehouse`, and click again on "Create bucket".

 Then we will spin up an instance of RisingWave: